h4915577/java-senior-dev-refresher/microservices.md

 Advantages of feign client

+Asked about Circuit Breaker design pattern, how to implement using resilience4j?

 Hystrix - I mentioned that I am using Hystrix for fallBackMethods and we have to add the dependency  Spring-cloud-starter-hystrix and we have to do some stuffs in yml file
 	    Spring: